 }

-Summary.
-To loop over a Hashtable collection, then, you can use a foreach-loop construct and then access the properties on each DictionaryEntry.
-As with many associative collections, the looping order is undefined.
+A summary.
+To loop over a C# Hashtable collection, you can use the foreach-loop statement.
+Then access the properties on each DictionaryEntry.